 - Income tax compliance - Only those who can demonstrate that they have met personal income tax filing requirements for three years within the five years before the application may qualify for citizenship.

 - Show intent to reside in Canada - Declaring your intent to reside is mandatory and means that you will live in Canada.

 - Pass language criteria - Applicants aged 18 - 54 years must be proficient in one of the two official languages - either French or English.
 Specific levels of skill apply and a formal test is given to allow the applicant to demonstrate proficiency.

 - You do not have prohibitions against you - Crimes committed outside or inside of Canada may negate your ability to become a citizen.

 These criteria must all be met prior to filing your citizenship application.
 If you have served in the Canadian Armed Forces, the “fast track process” may be more appropriate for you.
 There are two standard application kits - those for Adults and those for Minors.
 Adults can apply for their children at the same time they apply for their own citizenship.

 All applications require the submission of various supporting documents and fees.
 Fees are payable only in Canadian funds and may be submitted via the online option or at specific financial institutions.
 After you apply, you will be contacted in order to take the formal Citizenship Test.

-As IRCC notes, if you are between 18 and 54 years of age when you apply for citizenship, you must take the citizenship test.
+IRCC requires that if you are between 18 and 54 years of age when you apply for citizenship, you must take the citizenship test.
 All the test questions are based on what’s in the Discover Canada Guide.
 Applicants must study this guide in order to prepare for the test.
 The guide is available in both English and French.
 The time and place of the test is provided once the application is processed and you learn the results immediately after completing the test.